StanisWes/Blood-Cell-Image-Classification/README.md

 This was written in Python using Jupyter Notebook.
 Data was downloaded from Kaggle.com, but originates from:
 [National Library of Medicine](https://ceb.nlm.nih.gov/repositories/malaria-datasets/)

+**NOTE**
+The model was re-trained in the code after the report was initially created.
+Results may be different each time the model is trained, as aspects of it are random.